PIELab/behaviorSim/README.md

 Components
 -----------
+The agent model is split into the following components in an attempt to make flow of information through the agent more organized.
+Please see [the wiki page on information flow](https://github.com/PIELab/behaviorSim/wiki/information-flow) for more information, and consider the following descriptions of model components.
 ### Inputs ###
 Inputs represent the context of the agent.
 This input comes from the environment exterior to the agent or from past actions of the agent.